WASHINGTON (AP) — Tempers are rising in America, along with the temperatures.

 Judy Curry, a Georgia Tech atmospheric scientist and self-described climate gadfly, has experienced ostracism from the other side.
 She repeatedly clashed with former colleagues after she publicly doubted the extent of global warming and criticized the way mainstream scientists operate.
 Now she says, no one will even look at her for other jobs in academia.

-In 1997, then-Vice President Gore helped broker an international treaty, the Kyoto Protocol, to reduce heat-trapping gases from the burning of coal, oil and gas.
-The U.S. later withdrew from the treaty.
+In 1997, then-Vice President Gore helped broker an international treaty to reduce heat-trapping gases from the burning of coal, oil and gas.

 “And at that moment” says Leiserowitz, “the two parties begin to divide.
 They begin to split and go farther and farther and farther apart until we reach today’s environment where climate change is now one of the most polarized issues in America.”